 The Ontario Heritage Act (1990) allows for the preservation of heritage resources such as buildings and archeological sites by municipalities and provincial government.
 Section 39 allows a municipality to provide grants and loans for heritage restoration and improvement under a CIP.
 A By-law is required to be passed by the municipality to provide grants or loans.
-This section of the Act will allow the municipality to provide grants or loans.
 This section of the Act will allow the municipality to register the loan as a lien or charge against the land.